bparanj/crystal/electronics/book/forward-voltage.md

 Is forward voltage applicable to all components?

-No, forward voltage is not applicable to all electronic components.
+Forward voltage is not applicable to all electronic components.
 It specifically applies to semiconductor devices that have a P-N junction and conduct current primarily in one direction, such as:

 1. Diodes (including LEDs)
 2. Transistors (junction between base-emitter)